emmanuelsilva/covid-apache-spark/README.md

-# covid-apache-spark
+# Apache Spark COVID analyzer

-Simple Spark + Scala COVID analyzer from https://github.com/owid/covid-19-data/tree/master/public/data dataset
+Simple Spark + Scala application to analyze a public dataset which contains data from COVID around the world.

-This is a preview that just read a CSV file, transforms it into a data frame, aggregate to get information per continent and save the output data frame into a CSV file.
+You can find the dataset at this repository: https://github.com/owid/covid-19-data/tree/master/public/data

+### Goal

+Introduce how to use the Apache Spark libraries to create an ETL analyzer by grouping the dataframe per Continent.

+* E -> Extract the data from the raw data frame (CSV file).
+* T -> Clear the data and group the data by Continent.
+* L -> Save the grouped data into a another one CSV file.